google/truth/comparison.md

 ## Overview

-Truth is a fluent assertion framework, which has a lot of similarities to [AssertJ], which was forked from [FEST].
+As a [fluent] assertion library, Truth is similar to [AssertJ], which was forked from [FEST].
 Truth is significantly different from [Hamcrest], which uses [Polish prefix notation] to compose assertions.

-### Why create Truth when AssertJ already exists?
+## Why create Truth when AssertJ already exists?

 In other words: Maybe Truth is better for some use cases, but why not just improve AssertJ instead?
 The reason is historical: AssertJ didn't exist when we